excellalabs/intro-to-functional-scala/README-outline.md

 Play:

+Open-source scalable web framework in Scala or Java, based on a lightweight, stateless web-friendly architecture & built on Akka.

   - Slick functional relational mapper (FRM)
     - Work with data almost as if using Scala collections
     - Full control over when database access happens and what data is transferred